hernanmd/ApplicationSecurity/repository/ApplicationSecurity.package/ASIPAddressList.class/README.md

-For representing IPv4 addresses.
+Access control list used for representing classful network architecture for IPv4 addresses.
 This class is not intended to be used for doing subnetting (scaling, allocation, etc.)

 ASIPAddressList new denyClassA.
 ASIPAddressList new